saltyrtc/saltyrtc-meta/Protocol.md

 ![Signalling Channel Packet Structure}](images/saltyrtc-signalling-packet.svg.png)

 1. A single byte that indicates the receiver or sender of the packet, depending on whether the packet is being sent (*to*) or has been received (*from*).
 The receiver byte will be explained in the table below.
 This byte is not encrypted.
-2. A serialised JSON object or a NaCl [Box] containing a serialised JSON object.
+2. A serialised MessagePack object or a NaCl [Box] containing a serialised MessagePack object.
 The nonce of this box complies to the format described in the [Nonce] section.
-Which case applies is known to all parties at any time because the plaintext serialised JSON object is only needed during the handshake.
+Which case applies is known to all parties at any time because the plaintext serialised MessagePack object is only needed during the handshake.

 Table: Receiver Types and Values